oracle/graal/docs/tools/vscode/graalvm/native-image-debugging.md

   ```shell
   mvn -Pnative -DskipTests package
   ```
-  This command packages a Java application into a runnable JAR file, and then builds a native image of it.
+  This command compiles and packages a Java application into a runnable JAR file and then uses GraalVM Native Image to generate a native executable from it.
   Once you have your executable with debug symbols generated, the next step is to add the Native Image debugger configuration, **Native Image: launch**, into the _launch.json_ file in VS Code.

 3. Select **Run | Add Configuration…** and then select **Native Image: Launch** from the list of available configurations.
 It will add the following code to _launch.json_: